European Technology Platform on Smart Systems Integration

-European Technology Platform on Smart Systems Integration (EPoSS e.
-V.)

 The European Technology Platform on Smart Systems Integration (EPoSS) is a European Seventh Framework Programme initiative to improve the competitive situation of the European Union in the field of Smart Systems Technologies and integrated Micro and Nanosystems.

 The programme is a joint initiative (Public-Private Partnership) of the European Commission, representing the European Communities, and the industry.

 EPoSS, the European Technology Platform on Smart Systems Integration, is an industry-driven policy initiative, defining R&D and innovation needs as well as policy requirements related to Smart Systems Integration and integrated Micro- and Nanosystems.

 EPoSS is an international non-profit association according to German law.
 The EPoSS Association was founded on 18 September 2013.
-Its structure consists of Board, General Assembly, Executive Committee, Working Groups and Office (EPoSS structure).
+Its structure consists of Board, General Assembly, Executive Committee, Working Groups and Office.

-A group of major industrial companies and research organisations (EPoSS Members) from more than 20 European Member States intend to co-ordinate their activities in the field of Smart Systems Integration.
-A main objective is to develop a vision and to set up a Strategic Research Agenda (SRA).

-EPoSS brings together European private and public stakeholders in order to create an enduring basis for structuring initiatives, for co-ordinating and bundling efforts, for setting up sustainable structures of a European Research Area on Smart Systems Integration.
-EPoSS embraces all key players, public and private, in the value chain so as to: